2025 Workshop Details:

 Literature opens a window on the inner life of a culture, offering readers a glimpse of how another culture understands and represents itself.
 Studying East Asian literature helps students to develop an appreciation of other cultures, allowing them to participate more fully as informed members of the world community.

-The workshop kicks off asynchronously on Monday, July 15 and picks up in person on Tuesday, July 16 in Bloomington Indiana.
-Each morning, history professors lead lectures and discussions on specific facets of China, Japan, and Korea that are pertinent to the literary works covered.
+The workshop kicks off on Monday July 14 and runs until Friday July 18.
+Each day, content area specialists will lead lectures and discussions on specific facets of China, Japan, and Korea that are pertinent to the literary works covered.
 Topics discussed include history, religion, culture, family and gender, and language.

-After the literature discussions, an experienced teacher acts as curriculum consultant, leading strategy sessions on how to teach the works at the high school level.
+Throughout the workshop an experienced teacher will act as curriculum consultant, leading strategy sessions on how to teach the works at the high school and middle school level.

 Participation is limited to 25 teachers.